SuleimanFarah/sunpy/Home.md

 * [Features Wishlist](http://github.com/sunpy/sunpy/wiki/Feature-Wishlist)

 # Latest News

 The latest docs are now hosted at [sunpy.readthedocs.org](http://sunpy.readthedocs.org/).
-This docs will update automatically as the sunpy git repo is updated.
+This docs will update automatically as the sunpy git repo is updated (_16-Nov-2011_).